-UC / CSU Transferable Units Successfully Completed.
-An analysis was done to determine the number of UC and CSU units successfully completed by AOC students during the Fall 2017 semester (Note: successfully completed is defined as passing UC / CSU transferable courses with a "C" or better).
-Overall, the median number of UC and CSU units successfully completed by all AOC students during the Fall 2017 semester was seven.
-The median number of UC and CSU units successfully completed by 11th and 12th grade AOC students during the Fall 2017 semester was eight.
-While there are restrictions on the range of college classes that AOC students in grades 9 and 10 can take, the median number of UC and CSU units successfully completed by 9th and 10th grade students during the Fall 2017 semester was three.
+UC / CSU Transferable Units Successfully Completed

+An analysis was done to determine the number of UC and CSU units successfully completed by AOC students during the Fall 2018 semester (Note: successfully completed is defined as passing UC / CSU transferable courses with a "C" or better).
+Overall, the median number of UC and CSU units successfully completed by all AOC students during the Fall 2018 semester was seven.
+The median number of UC and CSU units successfully completed by 11th and 12th grade AOC students during the Fall 2018 semester was nine.
+While there are restrictions on the range of college classes that AOC students in grades 9 and 10 can take, the median number of UC and CSU units successfully completed by 9th and 10th grade students during the Fall 2018 semester was four.
 Note: According to California State law, dually enrolled students are not permitted to enroll in more than 11 college units per semester.

-Figure 4 UC and CSU Transferable Units Successfully Completed by AOC Students Present During the Fall 2017 Semester (Grades 9-12).
+Figure 4 UC and CSU Transferable Units Successfully Completed by AOC Students Present During the Fall 2018 Semester (Grades 9-12).

-Notable Highlights in 2017/18:
+Notable Highlights in 2018/19:

-- A little over half of AOC graduating seniors earned at least one associate degree - One AOC graduating senior earned five associate degrees - 100% graduation rate - Post-graduation plans indicated by AOC students were to attend College/University (63 percent) and to attend community college (37 percent) - A little over half of graduating seniors earned a 4.0 GPA - For the California Assessment of Student Performance and Progress (CAASPP) English Language Arts assessment, 97% "Exceeded Standard" and for the math assessment, 91% "Exceeded Standard".
+- Seventy percent of AOC graduating seniors earned at least one associate degree - One AOC graduating senior earned four associate degrees - 100% graduation rate - Post-graduation plans indicated by AOC students were to attend College/University (71 percent) and to attend community college (29 percent) - Almost two-thirds of AOC graduating seniors earned a 4.0 GPA - For the California Assessment of Student Performance and Progress (CAASPP) English Language Arts assessment, 98% "Exceeded Standard" and for the math assessment, 93% "Exceeded Standard".
 AOC outperformed all schools in the Santa Clarita Valley and most in California